samgusa/Sam-Greenhill-Portfolio/README.md

 ## My iOS Developer Portfolio
 # Sam Greenhill
-A self taught jr iOS developer with experience in Swift.
-Currently have 2 apps on the Apple app store.
-I am looking for a new opportunity to showcase my skills.
-.
+A self-taught iOS Engineer, proficient in application development and with start-up experience.
+I developed two apps for the Apple App Store by myself, and have worked at a fast paced start-up.
+I love to learn and use my skills to develop mobile applications.

 # Special Skills:
 * Swift, UIKit, SwiftUI, iOS Development, iOS SDK, XCTests, Test-Driven-Development